MaxTec/VisalcapWp/wp-content/plugins/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 * You can assign rates to specific shipping classes.
 * You can select the highest shipping class rate instead of the sum of rates.
 * You can choose accept or not weight or dimensions excess.
+* You can exclude shipping for one or several product categories.
+* You can exclude shipping for one or several product tags.
 * You can exclude shipping for one, several or all shipping classes.
 * You can exclude user roles.
 * You can hide payment gateways.